 Overview and Scrutiny Committees help ensure local public services are delivered effectively and efficiently, and have wide ranging powers to investigate areas of local interest.

-To assist investigations scrutiny can question decision takers, call in expert witnesses or hear evidence from other local stakeholders (eg local residents, businesses or community groups).
-Investigations are not restricted to Council run services, as any area of interest to the local community may be investigated by scrutiny councillors.
-All Councillors (except Cabinet Members) can participate in the scrutiny of the Council and its partners.
+Scrutiny can question decision takers, call in expert witnesses or hear evidence from other local stakeholders.
+Investigations are not restricted to Council run services, any area of interest to the local community may be investigated by scrutiny.

-Scrutiny Committees have arrangements to allow people who live or work in the local authority area to make representations on any matter being discussed.
-There are many different ways you may wish to get involved in the work of scrutiny, including:
+Scrutiny Committees have arrangements to allow people who live or work in the local authority area to get involved in the work of scrutiny:

 There is no salary or allowance for the role, but reimbursements are made for reasonable travel expenses.